Sulphur Creek (California): History

+The 485 ft long and 42 ft high Sulphur Creek Dam was built in 1966 by the Moulton Niguel Water District to create Sulphur Creek Reservoir (later renamed Laguna Niguel Lake), which stored about 520 acre feet for irrigation.
+In 1970 the Orange County Flood Control District purchased the dam and reservoir, and the 236 acre Laguna Niguel Regional Park was established around it in 1973.
+Between the 1960s and 1990s, most of the area surrounding the creek were regraded for suburban residential development, and many side canyons and tributaries were filled in and replaced by storm drains discharging increasing volumes of urban runoff to the creek.
+In 1990 the confluence of Sulphur Creek and Aliso Creek became part of Aliso and Wood Canyons Regional Park.

 Environmental features and issues

 Historically, the Sulphur Creek watershed was mostly hilly terrain consisting of chaparral and coastal sage scrub.
 Riparian forest likely consisting of live oak, sycamore, alder and other small trees lined the banks of the stream.
 Most of this native habitat was cleared for housing beginning in the 1960s, although a few undeveloped areas remain along hillsides, especially around Laguna Niguel Regional Park.

 A number of exotic plant species have been introduced to the Sulphur Creek watershed including Arundo donax (giant reed), castor bean and tobacco tree.
 Arundo is especially problematic as it tends to crowd out other plant species, reducing habitat for native animals as well.
 It can grow extremely fast with a high rate of water consumption, and during flood events, arundo segments can be washed downstream, establishing new colonies.

 While no raw sewage flows into the creek, the creek is contaminated by large quantities of urban runoff from impervious paved surfaces that collects toxins before pouring untreated into the creek.
 Such untreated runoff has caused contamination by E. coli and Enterovirus, making the water unsafe for human contact.
 The County of Orange estimates that 87 percent of the Sulphur Creek course is "severely degraded."
 Increasing concentrations of nutrients from fertilizer and other pollutants in urban runoff have caused algae blooms and eutrophication in the creek above Laguna Niguel Lake.

 Several projects are under way in the Sulphur Creek watershed to remove non-native species and restore native riparian vegetation.

 Aliso and Wood Canyons Regional Park, which is located at the lower extreme of Sulphur Creek, supports far more native species than the Sulphur Creek watershed.